 It is important to also focus on the political aspects of AI, and not only the ethical ones.
 If Aotearoa New Zealand does not invest in research, AI will only be efficient software running in the cloud of large overseas companies.
 This outcome creates risk and could negatively impact our country's independence in terms of technology and data sovereignty.
-The main message of this paper is that universities and research institutes have very strong AI research that has a huge breadth and potential.
-It is imperative to create and invest in an AI ecosystem where industry and research organisations can work together more closely for the benefit of Aotearoa New Zealand.
+The main message of this whitepaper is that we must invest in leveraging our strong AI research base to increase the competitiveness and productivity of Aotearoa New Zealand in a manner that suits our needs and priorities.
+Building and strengthening mechanisms that efficiently disseminate AI expertise from research to industry has the potential to significantly increase productivity and prosperity for all of Aotearoa New Zealand.